enigma-io/boundless/README.md

 git clone git@github.com:bibliotech/uikit.git
 ```

 Each component folder includes a functional demo and some reference styles in `style.scss`.
-UIKit will ship with a recommended (fully-compiled) CSS skin file for the full `1.0.0` release, but `1.0.0-beta` comes unskinned.
+These styles are all rolled up into `dist/style.min.css` that you can drop into your project. ___NOTE: these are not official Enigma styles, expect them to change in a later release.___

 #### Running the Website Locally